ixaxaar/monoid.space/src/Lean/other.md

 lean my_file.lean
 ```

 This is great to start a new project or experiment with Lean code.
-However, for larger projects, it is recommended to use a more structured approach with multiple files and modules.
+However, for larger projects, it is recommended to use a more structured approach with multiple files and modules, as we shall see below.

 ## Projects